LieBtrau/digital-walkie-talkie/SoftwareModem/SoftwareModem.md

 Monitor the audio with REW Scope view to check if the audio is not distorted.

 The audio sounds good.
 This modem also decodes noise when no signal is present.
 It would be better if the modem would check for energy in the incoming audio.

+## Real time loopback test using radios
+### Hardware setup
+Yaesu FT-65E sends audio to Midland G9Pro.
+Input of Yaesu is connected to the output of the sound card.
+Output of the Midland is connected to the input of the sound card.
+Decoding works, but it's not very intelligible.
+The audio has a lot of artefacts.
+Maybe this is due to my setup and sound card.